walwalwalides/MMP_Collection/MMP_Desktop/View/README.md

 # MainView
-- The Software offers a new Way for creating and sharing WAV sound packages.
+- The Software offers a new Way for creating and editing WAV sound packages.
 - Many packages can be cellect it in one single Collection.
-That means granting increased Productivity and That promises more and better Work in less Time.

 ![](Img/MainView.png)